BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, always have some smaller USD bills or local currency on hand for markets, taxis, and smaller vendors.
-Many places might not have change for larger bills, and tipping is customary, so having small denominations is a lifesaver.
+While credit cards are widely accepted in tourist areas, always have some smaller USD bills or local currency (like Eastern Caribbean Dollars, XCD, in many islands) for local markets, taxis, and smaller vendors.
+Many places don't have card machines, and haggling is common, so cash is king!

 transport